umdaaron/377_Project/README.md

 ## Project Description
 GradJobs is a web application designed to help recent graduates find federal job opportunities.
 The platform integrates with USAJOBS API and provides interactive visualizations of job statistics using Chart.js.

+### Note: Make Sure CORS extension is being used when using the webpage

 ## Target Browsers:
 - Chrome (v90+)
 - Firefox (v80+)